-REACH Directive 1999/45/EC old; repealed by 1272/2008 and 1907/2006 Summary Objective Concerning the approximation of the laws, regulations and administrative provisions of the Member States relating to the classification, packaging and labelling of dangerous preparations (Subheading).
+REACH Directive 1999/45/EC old; repealed by 1272/2008 and 1907/2006 Summary • Objective Concerning the approximation of the laws, regulations and administrative provisions of the Member States relating to the classification, packaging and labelling of dangerous preparations (Subheading).
 Product Theoretical Classification, packaging and labelling of dangerous preparations (Article 1.1).
-Scope Practical / This Directive shall apply to preparations which: Implemented for the contain at least one dangerous substance within the meaning of Article 2, following products and are considered dangerous within the meaning of Article 5, 6 or 7 (Article 1.2).
+Scope Practical / Implemented for the following products This Directive shall apply to preparations which: contain at least one dangerous substance within the meaning of Article 2, and are considered dangerous within the meaning of Article 5, 6 or 7 (Article 1.2).
 Without prejudice to Directive 91/414/EEC, the articles on classification, packaging, labelling and safety data sheets of this Directive shall apply to plant protection products (Aricle 1.4).
-Scope exemptions This Directive shall not apply to the following preparations in the finished state, intended for the final user: (a) medicinal products for human or veterinary use, as defined in Directive 65/65/EEC (1); (b) competie products as defined in Directive 76/768/EEC (2). (b) cosmetic products as defined in Directive 76/768/EEC (2); (c) mixtures of substances which, in the form of waste, are covered by Directives 75/442/EEC (3) and 78/319/EEC (4); (d) foodstuffs; (e) animal feedingstuffs; (f) preparations containing radioactive substances as defined by Directive 80/836/Euratom (5); (g) medical devices which are invasive or used in direct physical contact with the human body in so far as Community measures lay down provisions for the classification and labelling of dangerous substances and preparations which ensure the same level of information provision and protection as this Directive.
-6. This Directive shall not apply to: the carriage of dangerous preparations by rail, road, inland waterway, sea or air, preparations in transit which are under customs supervision, provided they do not undergo any treatment or processing (Article 1.5).
-Other requirements Aspects Environmental The evaluation of the hazards of a preparation shall be based on the determination of: considered aspects - physico-chemical properties, properties affecting health, - - environmental properties.
+Scope exemptions This Directive shall not apply to the following Scope exemptions preparations in the finished state, intended for the final user: (a) medicinal products for human or veterinary use, as defined in Directive 65/65/EEC (1); (b) cosmetic products as defined in Directive 76/768/EEC (2); (c) mixtures of substances which, in the form of waste, are covered by Directives 75/442/EEC (3) and 78/319/EEC (4); (d) foodstuffs; (e) animal feedingstuffs; (f) preparations containing radioactive substances as defined by Directive 80/836/Euratom (5); (g) medical devices which are invasive or used in direct physical contact with the human body in so far as Community measures lay down provisions for the classification and labelling of dangerous substances and preparations which ensure the same level of information provision and protection as this Directive.
+6. This Directive shall not apply to: - the carriage of dangerous preparations by rail, road, inland waterway, sea or air, - preparations in transit which are under customs supervision, provided they do not undergo any treatment or processing (Article 1.5).
+Other requirements - F Aspects considered Environmental aspects The evaluation of the hazards of a preparation shall be based on the determination of: - physico-chemical properties, - properties affecting health, - environmental properties.
 These different properties shall be determined in accordance with the provisions laid down in Articles 5, 6 and 7 (Article 3).
-Life cycle phases Production Other aspects Product- Information / Labelling (Article 10, 11); registration.
-All manufacurers and importers have to register related Labelling chemicals (1) exceeding a certain tonnage, with a staged approach, and (2) of special concern policy Substances of very high concern need to be notified to ECHA and may be subject to mechanisms authorization.
-Also, there are upstream and downstream information and communication requirements.
+Life cycle phases Production Other aspects Product- related policy mechanisms Information / Labelling Labelling (Article 10, 11); registration.
+All manufacurers and importers have to register chemicals (1) exceeding a certain tonnage, with a staged approach, and (2) of special concern Substances of very high concern need to be notified to ECHA and may be subject to authorization.
+Also, there are upstream and downstream information and communication Minimum eta-ada-ad- / requirements.
 Minimum standards /